Kingxukai/linux/Documentation/driver-api/dmaengine/index.rst

 DMAEngine client documentation
 ------------------------------

-This book is a guide to device driver writers on how to use the Slave-DMA API of the DMAEngine.
+This book is a guide to device driver writers on how to use the woke Slave-DMA API of the woke DMAEngine.
 This is applicable only for slave DMA usage only.

 .. toctree::
    :maxdepth: 1